GeorgvonMassow/MScProjectGvM/DetectionSoftware/MotionDetection/README.md

-# the motion detection script
+# The Motion Detection Script

 This script requires 1 input.
 This input is given by  "-v" or "--video"  and needs to be the path to a video file that should be analysed. if no file is given the script will start a live stream through the connected camera.